 Attempt to dedicate fourteen nights to incrementally go towards your goal (yes, that’s vague, but you can insert whatever you want to achieve or do in place of “goal”).

-Focus on the fact that you know if you’ve got to wait for something, fourteen days in the modern world, especially with express deliveries, two weeks is a long time.
+Focus on the fact that you know if you’ve got to wait for something, fourteen days in the modern world (especially with express deliveries) or two weeks is a long time.

 Never underestimate the value of compounding and how your efforts towards your goal are vital.
 Do nothing, nothing changes.
 Do a little every day and you’ll surprise yourself with the volume of progress you can reach extremely quickly.

 Don’t worry, it’s not the end of the world if you don’t allocate the time to achieve your dreams.
-If you don’t, they just won’t happen and that’s fine.
+If you don’t they won’t happen and that’s fine.
 Isn’t it?

 Two weeks is a long time if you make use of it and don’t allow yourself to be dragged down by people’s negative action and negative people.